particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ```

 Breaking this down:
 * The `-u` is a HTTP Basic Auth header, where you will pass your OAuth client ID and secret.
-This allows you to generate access tokens for customers that belong to your organization
+This allows you to generate access tokens for customers that belong to your product
 * `grant_type` is the OAuth grant type, which in this case is `client_credentials`
 * `scope` is set to customer, and what allows you to specify the customer you'd like an access token for.
 The value of `customer` should be set to the `email` you passed when creating the customer.